briland/LLM-security-and-privacy/README.md

 ## Contributing

-If you are interested in contributing to this repository, please see []()
+If you are interested in contributing to this repository, please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.
+A list of current contributors is found [HERE](./contributors.md).

 ## Contact